highkite/pdfAnnotate/README.md

 The last part of the update section contains the file trailer.
 It starts with the keyword trailer and is followed by the trailer dictionary.
 The trailer dictionary has commonly three sections: The **Root** key refers to the catalog dictionary object of the PDF document, the **Prev** key points to the previous cross reference section.
 This entry does not exists in the first document trailer, which marks the start of the document update history.
 The **Size** key contains the total number of entries in the cross-reference table with respect to the complete update history.
 So for instance in the example we have a size of *9*, which means that the complete cross-reference table (covering the total history) has 8 objects.
 In the body update section we created the object with id *8*, thus together with the 0'th object we have *9* objects maintained by the table.
 This number will always increment when using a new object id.
 It can also be used to easily identify the newest object id.

-The last part of the trailer starts with the keyword **startxref** and than the position of the **xref** keyword.
+The last part of the trailer starts with the keyword **startxref** and the position of the **xref** keyword.
 This represents the byte poisiton of the cross reference table start.

 ### <a name="PDFObjects"></a>PDF Objects